Did you know that without an alternator, your car’s electrical system would stop working even if the battery is fully charged?

 An alternator is a device that creates alternating current (AC) to run a vehicle’s electrical systems and keep its battery charged while the engine is on.

 There are different types of alternators, each made to work well with various vehicle electrical systems.
-Most cars use standard alternators to power things like lights, radios, and air conditioning reliably.
+Most cars use standard alternators to reliably power lights, radios, and air conditioning.
 High-output alternators are necessary for vehicles with heavy electrical use, such as those with strong audio systems or extra lights.

 Knowing which alternator your vehicle uses ensures it works well and stays compatible.
 Keeping your alternator in good shape ensures a steady power supply and helps you avoid electrical problems that could leave you stuck.